 How REST API works in WordPress

-Like other REST APIs, in WordPress too it works in four core HTML operations of GET, POST, PUT and DELETE along with an additional command to instruct the API what data is required and what to do with that data.
+Like other REST APIs, in WordPress too it works in four core HTML operations of GET, POST, PUT, and DELETE along with an additional command to instruct the API on what data is required and what to do with that data.
 You can understand this by going through the sections below.

 Components of WordPress REST API: